Examples#

-In all previous sections of this Users chapter you could learn how to configure restricted access for users on three levels: pages, Bacula resources and functions.
-In this section you can find examples of configuring users and limitted access for them that using these three levels and mixing them together.
+In previous sections of this Users chapter (Access to pages, Access to Bacula resources and Access to functions) you could learn how to configure restricted access for users on three levels: pages, Bacula resources and functions.
+In this section you can find examples of configuring users and limited access for them using these three levels and mixing them together.

-It can happen that you would need to set up access in Bacularis for a person responsible for managing tape devices in the backup infrastructure.
-In this case you may not like to give this person full administrative access to all Bacula resources but only restricted access to tape device specific Bacula resources like: Volumes, Pools or Storage.
+It can happen that you need to set up access in Bacularis for a person responsible for managing tape devices in the backup infrastructure.
+In this case, you may not want to give this person full administrative access to all Bacula resources but only restricted access to tape specific resources like: Volumes, Pools or Storage.
 Let’s see how to set up this access.
-To configure it, we will use manual way of setting access (without wizard).
-This way enables to tune access in all details to your needs.
+To configure it, we will use the manual way (without wizard).
+This method allows you to fine-tune access details to your needs.

 Step 1

-• PoolList - that gives access to the pool list page
+• PoolList - access to the pool list page

-• PoolView - that gives access to the detailed single pool view page
+• PoolView - access to the detailed pool view page

-• StorageList - that gives access to the storage list page
+• StorageList - access to the storage list page

-• StorageView - that gives access to the single storage view page
+• StorageView - access to the single storage view page

-• VolumeList - that gives access to the volume list page
+• VolumeList - access to the volume list page

-• VolumeView - that gives access to the detailed single volume view page
+• VolumeView - access to the detailed volume view page

 Step 2